Rational Structures on Automorphic Representations: Applications to Automorphic Representations

-This also reduces the statements (ii) to (iv) to equivalent statements about finite-dimensional Hecke modules of level $K_{(\infty)}$.
+This argument reduces the statements (b) to (d) to equivalent statements about finite-dimensional Hecke modules of level $K_{(\infty)}$.

-Uniqueness of the rational structure thus obtained up to complex homotheties follows from Schur's Lemma for irreducible complex $G(\Adeles_\QQ^{(\infty)})$-modules (or equivalently finite-dimensional Hecke modules) as in the proof of Proposition \ref{prop:uniquemodels}.
-This proves (ii).
+Uniqueness of the rational structure thus obtained up to complex homotheties follows from Schur's Lemma for irreducible complex $G(\Adeles^{(\infty)})$-modules (or equivalently finite-dimensional Hecke modules) as in the proof of Proposition \ref{prop:uniquemodels}.
+This proves (b).